 I definitely recommend getting some high quality dinosaur toys.
 My boys really like Schleich Dinosaurs, they are much more detailed than others.

-You can also get some of these other kinds of toys and play mats to go along with them.
+You can also get a great play mat to go along with them.

 Let your kids play and explore with these toys, if you watch closely, you'll see them start to incorporate everything they have learned into their play.